Skip to main content

 4. VS Code ESP-IDF Extension Interface Overview

 • ① ESP-IDF Version: Displays and switches the ESP-IDF version used by the current project.
-When a project requires a specific version, it can be switched via this feature.

 • ⑥ Full Clean: Deletes the build directory of the current ESP-IDF project.

-• ⑨ Monitor Device: Starts serial communication between the computer and the Espressif device.
-Equivalent to idf.py monitor.
+• ⑨ Monitor Device: Starts serial communication between the computer and the Espressif device, equivalent to idf.py monitor.

-• ⑩ Debug: Starts the debugger.
+• ⑩ Debug: Launches the debugger.

-5. Install C/C++ Language Extension
+5. Installing the C/C++ Extension

 6. Appendix: Core Toolchain Overview